jellyfin/jellyfin.org/docs/general/installation/synology.md

 #### Volume Settings

-This setting maps directories on the host to within the container.
+This setting maps, directories on the host within the container.
 Use this setting to allow Jellyfin access to media and a place to store application data.
 To add a volume, click "Add Folder" and select the folder desired.
 The mount point is set in the middle column and the directory will be accessible at this path within the container.
 For media files, `/media` can be used, and for config files, `/config` can be used.

 #### Network Settings